 I felt confused.
 A lot.

 And in the midst of it all, our lives slowed down.
 We began sleeping in and living more in the moment than ever before.
-With our calendar stripped bare, and all of us at home, I developed deeper relationships with my children and my husband and started to realize how little time we actually have with the kids at home, and what an unexpected gift it has been to be together.
+With our calendar stripped bare, and all of us at home, I developed deeper relationships with my children and my husband and started to realize how little time we actually have with the kids at home, and what an unexpected gift it was to be together.
 And I vowed never to be so busy again.
 And started to do things I hadn’t done in years.
 Like read books in the afternoon and lie down on the couch after dinner for the rest of the evening, because nothing was pressing.
 Nothing had to be done.
 Nobody had anywhere they had to be.

 I felt relaxed.
 A lot.